 Previously, one could only specify that a file looped and then entire file looped.
 In video game sound, however, we have need for the ability to set starting and ending points for a loop within a complete file, that way the sound can play smoothly from the start, into the looping section, and then out the tail once the loop has occurred enough times.
 A classic example of this would be a vehicle engine or an automatic weapon.
 I've put together an example that implements a machine gun, allowing the user to either hit the spacebar and keep it pressed in order to continue firing the weapon, or to click on the machine gun image and have the same functionality.

 As always, you can download the code.
 Audio looping issues in browsers.
 A while back I posted an example that demonstrated the new inner loop marker functionality in the Web Audio API.
 At the time I noted that I used a WAV file in my example because it inherently looped correctly on the first try.
 It seems I wasn't the only one who wondered about seamless looping audio in a browser.
 Daniel Gagan went another step and discovered that identical files are being decoded as different lengths on different browsers.

 This same protocol has become a standard for non-musical uses, such as show control, lighting and special effects control.
 AreWePlayingYet? — A pragmatic HTML5 Audio test suite.
 New Looping Functionality in Web Audio API.
 Surround Audio Comes to the Web.
 Interactive Audio Quickstart Tutorial + expanded example.
+Kyle Nau has put together an excellent and useful quickstart tutorial that demonstrates how to use the Web Audio API to build fairly basic interactive and useful audio functionality for playing sounds as triggered by events.
+We've seen quite a few tutorials already, but this one is particularly effective, since it comes from the point of view of a game developer.
+I had a couple minor quibbles with the example, however.
+First, it seems to be entirely video-based, without providing the actual code to play around with.
 WebAudio.
 Web Audio.
 HTML5 Canvas Game: HTML5 Audio and Finishing Touches - Programming Tutorials, Tips, and Tricks.
 In the fifth and final tutorial of the Galaxian Style HTML5 game series, we’ll be finishing up the game by adding details such as player score, a game over screen, infinite enemy waves, and HTML5 audio.